avast/kafka-tests/README.md

 High-Level Description
 ----------------------

+Basic idea is to verify that every produced message is also consumed by all consumers in a reasonable amount of time.

+- `GeneratingProducer`
-- **Producers** generate groups of N messages and send them to Kafka.
+    - Generate groups per N messages and send them to Kafka.
     - Message key is string with ID of messages group.
     - Message value is integer with order in the current group of messages.
     - Sending of each message is marked in database.
-    - Confirmation of each send is marked in database.
+    - Confirmation of each send from Kafka broker is marked in database.
+- `AutoCommitConsumer`
+    - Consume messages from Kafka and mark them in database.
+    - Let consumer client to commit offsets automatically.
+- `SeekingConsumer`
-- **Consumers** read messages from Kafka.
+    - Consume messages from Kafka and mark them in database.
+    - Commit offsets manually after predefined number of messages, handle rebalancing notifications.
+    - Skip marking of messages occasionally to simulate e.g. HDFS or Cassandra error and seek back in the queue to the last committed offset.
+- `ResultsUpdater`
-    - Each consumed message is marked in database.
+    - Periodically recompute current state and garbage collect processed stuff in database.
-    - There may be multiple consumer types (different Kafka's group ID).
-- **Results updater** is executed periodically.
-    - Verification that all produced messages are consumed by all consumers on level of message groups.
+    - Verify that all produced messages were really consumed by all consumers on level of message groups.
-    - Removal of data required for confirmations.
-    - Increase of various counters.
+    - Increase of counters and print their values.
-    - Print current state of counters.
+    - There must be always exactly one instance running.
+- `ChaoticManager`
+    - Periodically and randomly change previous decisions, start and stop producers and consumers.
+    - There are bounds for min. and max. number of running components, frequency of updates and number of decisions per update.

 Preconditions and Requirements